These triple chocolate chip cookies are so rich and dreamy! The extra soft chocolate cookie is packed with two types of chocolate chips.

 Long story short, you will need natural cocoa powder for these chocolate cookies.
 This is the one I always use.

 - As always, I highly recommending using a scale to weigh your ingredients, especially the dry ingredients.
-Otherwise, remember to use a spoon to scoop flour into your measuring cup, then use the back of a knife to level the top off.
-Do the same with the cocoa powder, too.
 Never scoop the flour or cocoa powder out directly from the container with a measuring cup, as you will almost always end up with way more than the recipe actually calls for.

 - It might be tempting, but don't attempt to move the cookies off your baking sheet right away.
 I like to do this with most of my cookie recipes anyway, but I'd especially recommend it here.
 Allow the cookies to cool on the baking sheet for at least 10 minutes before transferring to a cooling rack (or taste testing!).

-Did you try my triple chocolate cookies?
+Did you try my gluten free triple chocolate chip cookies?
 Leave me a comment below or tag me on Instagram @justastastyblog and #justastastyblog!

 - 1 ¾ cups (259g) gluten free flour blend